Apple to significantly expand operations in Cork with new offices for up to 1,300 workers

 According to the planning application, the new building will be four storeys over a partial lower ground floor providing office space, meeting rooms, staff welfare and service areas.

-Pending planning approval, constriction at the site could commence later this year and be completed in 2025.
+Pending planning approval, construction at the site could commence later this year and be completed in 2025.

 The facilities will also include employee transport services and green communal spaces and will run on 100 per cent renewable energy with solar panels built onto all the new structures.